TzufKishon/BouldeRate/README.md

 ## Known Bugs

-**1.** Inconsistent user name when signing up with the same phone number:
+**1.** Inconsistent user name when signing up with the same phone number for the second time:

 When a user signs up to the app using the same phone number but a different name, the user's name is not consistently updated across the ratings and tips sections.
 Consequently, when the user attempts to rate or submit a tip, the app collapses.

 **2.** Non-smooth transitions between the rating screen and the Main screen:

-There are noticeable issues with the transitions between the rating screen and the main screen.
-The transitions appear to be non-smooth, resulting in a jarring visual experience for users.
+There are noticeable issues with the transitions between the rating screen and the main screen, the transitions appear to be non-smooth.